georgringer/news/Documentation/AdministratorManual/BestPractice/ClearCache/Index.rst

 ..
 Hint::

-	The mentioned TCEMAIN settings are part of the TYPO3 core and can be used therefore not only for the news extension.
+	The mentioned TCEMAIN settings are part of the TYPO3 Core and can be used therefore not only for the news extension.